 The sound “Ah” in English = “A”; in Cuneiform =Thus Azallu =

-With reference to the two examples above -- notice that although we are dealing with two different languages, because the sounds are so similar that the cuneiform characters used to write the word are also very similar.
-Ok, one last example, somewhere around the middle of the 7th Century BC, the Assyrian word for Cannabis changed from Azallu to QU.NU.BU
+With reference to the two examples above -- notice that although we are dealing with two different languages, because the sounds are so similar the cuneiform characters used to write the word are also very similar.
+Ok, one last example.
+Somewhere around the middle of the 7th Century BC, the Assyrian word for Cannabis changed from Azallu to QU.NU.BU

 The sound “Qu or Ku” in English = “qu”; in Cuneiform =Thus Qunubu =

 Here note that we are dealing with a completely different sound pattern and thus the syllable symbols, needed to represent the word would obviously be different.
 However, this brings about an obvious question -- Why the Change?
 Answer - no one seems to really know.
 However, note how close its sound pattern is to the ancient Greek word for Cannabis.

 Which in turn is the source-word for our present-day word Cannabis, thus making it one of the oldest words still in use today.